Stephanie Talbot: WNBA

 In 2014, Talbot nominated for the WNBA draft, where she was selected in the third round (33rd overall) by the Phoenix Mercury.
 Talbot opted to play for the Canberra Capitals for the WNBL 2014-15 season.
 In 2017, the Phoenix Mercury re-acquired Talbot.

 In 2019, Talbot was traded to the Minnesota Lynx after two seasons with the Mercury.
 In the off-season, she was traded to the New York Liberty for draft pick Erica Ogwumike.

 After electing to sit-out the 2020 season, Talbot's rights remained with the Liberty.
 In February 2021, the Liberty traded their negotiating rights to the Seattle Storm.
 Talbot would subsequently sign a training camp contract with the Storm.
 She played for the Storm for two seasons.

 On 1 February 2023, Talbot signed a two-year contract with the Los Angeles Sparks.
 She missed the 2023 WNBA season due to an ACL injury sustained while playing in Australia.
 On 22 August 2024, Talbot signed a one-year contract extension with the Sparks.

-On 6 December 2024, Talbot was selected as the Golden State Valkyries' pick from the Sparks' 2024 roster in the WNBA expansion draft.
+On 6 December 2024, Talbot was selected as the Golden State Valkyries' pick from the Sparks' roster in the 2024 WNBA expansion draft.
 On 13 July 2025, Talbot was waived by the Valkyries.

 On 21 July 2025, Talbot signed with the Liberty.

+As of the 2026 WNBA season, Talbot currently plays for the Las Vegas Aces.